diybitcoinhardware/secp256k1-embedded/README.md

 Clone with `--recursive` flag to the folder where you store user modules.

-Compile MicroPython for your board with flags.
+Compile MicroPython for your board with user modules and `CFLAGS_EXTRA=-DMODULE_SECP256K1_ENABLED=1` flag.
 For example:

 ```sh
 make BOARD=STM32F469DISC USER_C_MODULES=../../../usermods CFLAGS_EXTRA=-DMODULE_SECP256K1_ENABLED=1